otwld/naologic/README.md

 - [ ] FITB Field Validation: The FITB component should support more field validation (e.g., min, max, etc...).
 - [ ] FITB Form Output Typing: The FITB component should output a typed form object.
 - [ ] FITB Rendering: The FITBComponent & FITBFieldControlComponent should share their rendering logic.
+- [ ] Stories Interaction Testing: The Storybook stories should include more interaction testing.

 ### Deployment